-According to Eastern Orthodox belief, the Greek Orthodox Church of the Annunciation is positioned where Virgin Mary was drawing water at the Annunciation time.
-Let’s begin exploring!
+According to Eastern Orthodox belief, the Greek Orthodox Church of the Annunciation is positioned where Virgin Mary drew water at the Annunciation time.

 Greek Orthodox Church of the Annunciation has three names.
 Besides the name in the title, it is also called the Greek Orthodox Church of Saint Gabriel and Mary’s Well Church.

 It is called Saint Gabriel Church since Gabriel was the angel who told Mary that she was carrying the son of God.
 And once you enter the church, you can understand the third name.
 In the church, you can see streaming water.
-This water runs to the nearby site, Mary’s Well (it is located about 140 meters away).
-Therefore it also called Mary’s Well Church.
+This water runs to the nearby site, Mary’s Well (about 140 meters away).
+Therefore it is also called Mary’s Well Church.

 Note: from this point on, I will use the three names interchangeably.